tieguy/OSM-collabmark.org/CPM/Collaborative-Mark-Policy-draft.md

 * truthfully advertise to customers how much of the selling price, if any, will be donated to OSM projects.

 ### 4.5.
 Fundraising
-You need a trademark licence if you are are referring to OpenStreetMap in the context of fundraising in any form.
+You need a trademark licence if you are using or referring to the OpenStreetMap marks to fundraise in any way.

 ## 5. Prohibited uses